CDA Releases Hefty Funds For Restoration Of Quaids Portrait - UrduPoint

 CDA Releases Hefty Funds For Restoration Of Quaid's Portrait

-Funds have been released to improve the portrait of Quaid-i-Azam Muhammad Ali Jinnah installed on the Expressway, said a press release issued on Sunday.
+Funds have been released to improve the portrait of Quaid-i-Azam Muhammad Ali Jinnah installed on the Expressway, said a press release issued here.

 A sheet of 2 mm iron consisting 50 feet in length and 59 feet in width will be used for the portrait.